leger-labs/leger/docs/PROJECT-README.md

 * admin opens leger configurator
 * uses the gui to create a new deployment config
 * the gui is written in a way that catches any error before pushing with its robust zod schema for validation on the front end
-* admin saves the config which is now a new
+* admin saves the config which is now a new json file with a uuid (saved in supabase, with timestamps)
 * admin can "launch" an openwebui workspace which starts the beam.cloud pod with all the environment variables.